Purchasing Foreign Currency

 Exchange Rate Determinants

 Exchange rates in free (flexible) markets fluctuate with changes in supply and demand for the currency.
 The main determinants of demand for and supply of a currency are a country’s economic and political stability, its inflation rate, its real return on investments, and speculators’ expectations of the future value of the currencies.
-For example, if a country experiences a low rate of inflation and economic stability, then foreign countries will be more likely to invest in that country and purchase their products.
+For example, if a country experiences a low rate of inflation and economic stability, then individuals and companies from foreign countries will be more likely to invest in that country and purchase their products.
 This increases the demand for the country’s currency and raises the value of its currency.
 A higher real return on investments also increases demand for a currency, as investors will purchase more of the country’s stocks and bonds (or other investments) due to the higher rate of return.

 An Increase in the Demand for a Currency